Go Back

 Instructions

-• Pour in the chocolate chips and pulse the mixture 7 or 8 times until they are mixed evenly throughout the batter.
+• Add in the chocolate chips and fold them into the dough until they are evenly mixed throughout.
+3 cups chocolate chips

-• Place in the oven to bake for about 8 minutes, or until the cookie top and bottom are golden.
+• Bake in the preheated oven for 8-10 minutes, or until the cookie top and bottom are golden.
+The tops won't look done.

 Video